Compare Trade School

 Is radiologic technology a good career choice?

-Radiologic technology offers excellent career prospects with strong salary ($65,140 median), steady growth (6%), and 17,400 annual openings.
-Multiple specialization paths (CT, MRI, mammography) allow salary increases to $75,000-$100,000.
+Radiologic technology offers excellent career prospects with competitive salary, steady growth, and strong annual openings.
+Multiple specialization paths (CT, MRI, mammography) allow significant salary increases.
 The career suits those interested in both technology and patient care.
+See the salary data above for current BLS figures.

 Is ARRT certification required?